Cheranga/LetsDoIt/src/ToDo.Api/Readme.md

 # Bunsen Burner 🔥

-A [testing library](https://github.com/bmazzarol/Bunsen-Burner) which helps to easily write well-structured test cases in both `Arrange, Act, Assert (AAA)`, and `Given, When, Then (BDD)` testing patterns.
+A [testing library](https://github.com/bmazzarol/Bunsen-Burner) which makes it easier to write well-structured test cases in both `Arrange, Act, Assert (AAA)`, and `Given, When, Then (BDD)` testing patterns.

 ## Context :dart:

-When it comes to testing .NET applications, there are many options.
+When it comes to testing .NET applications, there are many options, and opinions.

-I think, as .NET developers, we are privileged to have such a plateau of options to choose.
+It's always better to have a variety of options to choose from, and it really comes to the team and the practices followed in an organization.

-But, this can be a problem as well, since now we have too many options to choose, ranging from packages, conventions, and guides.
+But regardless of the chosen practice; writing better tests with structure and organization has been ever important, and this is where `Bunsen Burner` comes in.

-Let me introduce you to `Bunsen Burner` where you can write tests easily in a well-structured approach regardless of the chosen testing patterns, naming conventions, etc...
+`Bunsen Burner` makes writing well-structured tests easier, regardless of the patterns or conventions you choose.

 ## Why Bunsen Burner?

 - [x] Can easily write tests in a more structured, and in an organized manner
 - [x] If you can write basic C#, that's it!
 Nothing new to learn
 - [x] Both `AAA`, and `BDD` style patterns are supported through a fluent API syntax
-- [x] Easily extendable using extension methods
+- [x] Easily extendable using simple methods
-  - [x] This will make it easier for your setups, and assertions
+  - [x] Having methods makes it DRY
-- [x] All tests must return a `Task` (this is as per design in `Bunsen Burner`)
+  - [x] You could even make these methods into a separate class, or library to reuse across projects
-  - [x] This is better as now you don't want to worry about whether the SUTs are synchronous or asynchronous
+- [x] `Async` first design as you don't want to worry about whether the SUTs are synchronous or asynchronous (this is as per design in `Bunsen Burner`)

 ## Let's write some fun math tests